 Deborah Kallmann, Director and Teacher

-You can reach her via email at: deborah at garden gate school dot org
+You can reach her via email at: email@example.com

 Jennifer Kimbel, Teacher

 Jennifer is a native of St. Louis and has lived in Columbia, MO since 1992.
 She discovered Garden Gate while she and her husband, Karl, were looking for preschool options for her oldest daughter Mollie.
 Garden Gate was a perfect fit.
-She worked as an assistant in 2015/16 and has been the teacher of the Poppies class starting in the fall of 2016.
-She has been training with Deborah for two years and is participating in a Live Education training conference in Santa Cruz, California.
-She is the mother to Mollie (6) and Alice (4), and Lucy Doggins (76 in dog years).
-When Jennifer is not working she can be found in her garden, hanging out with the family, cooking, or walking her dog.
+She worked as an assistant beginning in 2015 and became the lead teacher of the 2-day class starting in the fall of 2016.
+She has been training with Deborah for four years and is participating in a Live Education training conference in Santa Cruz, California.
+She is the mother to two young children, Mollie and Alice, and many beloved dogs.
+When Jen is not working she can be found in her garden, hanging out with family, cooking, eating, or walking her dog.

 Anita “Omi” Kallmann

-Anita was born in S. Africa, and for several years lived on a beautiful farm in the Northern Transvaal.
+Anita was born in South Africa, and for several years lived on a beautiful farm in the Northern Transvaal.
 She later moved to Zambia, Central Africa where she married Peter Kallmann and raised two children (one of which is Deborah).
 The Kallmann family moved to the US in the mid 1970s.
-Anita and her husband Peter settled in Columbia in 2006.
-She has been an assistant at Garden Gate for seven years.
-Her two granddaughters, Hannah and Amalia, are both involved in Garden Gate.
+Anita and her husband Peter settled in Columbia in 2006 to be near their grandchildren.
+She has been an assistant at Garden Gate for twelve years.
+Omi understands viscerally the value of this preschool – it is simply an old-fashioned “kindergarten”.
+Her two granddaughters, Hannah and Amalia, have both been involved in Garden Gate School and are now lively adolescents on to further adventures.